corrode/corrode.github.io/content/blog/hardening-rust/index.md

 But by default, Rust panics just print to stderr and disappear into the void.
 In production systems, that's not so great.

-What you need is structured logging, crash reporting, and/or centralized failure handling and that's where panic hooks come in.
+What you need is structured logging, crash reporting, and/or centralized failure handling, and that's where panic hooks come in.

 A panic hook is a function that gets called whenever a panic occurs, giving you a chance to handle it before the program terminates or unwinds.